 - Smoke and Carbon Monoxide Alarms.
 Make sure your home has working smoke alarms and carbon monoxide detectors on every floor.

-- Check your appliances for broken parts and worn or cracked cords.
-Pay extra attention to seasonal products, such as portable heaters and electric blankets.
+- Broken Cords.
+Check your appliances for broken parts and worn or cracked cords.
+Pull out winter-related products, such as space heaters and electric blankets.
 Never use a space heater with broken parts or cords.
 Throw it away.

-- Have fireplace flues and chimneys inspected now for leakage and blockages from debris.
+- Inspections.
+Have fireplace flues and chimneys inspected now for leakage and blockages from debris.

-- Create a fire escape plan with your family and practice it twice a year.
+- Fire Escape Plan.
+Create a plan and do a practice drill twice a year.

 State Law on Smoke Alarms, Carbon Monoxide Detectors As Daylight Saving Time Ends

 On Nov.
-6, we turn clocks back an hour as Daylight Saving Time ends.
-The change from Daylight Saving Time is an important reminder to protect our family and homes by checking our smoke alarms and carbon monoxide detectors.
+6, we turn the clocks back an hour as Daylight Saving Time ends.
+The change is an important reminder to protect our family and homes by checking our smoke alarms and carbon monoxide detectors.
 Read more tips on our blog.